camrail/dejafoo/DEPLOYMENT.md

 # Deployment Guide

-This guide walks you through deploying Dejafoo to a new AWS environment.
+This guide walks you through deploying Dejafoo using the two-phase infrastructure deployment strategy.

 ## Prerequisites